SodakDoubleD/dbprime/README.md

 #### TODO:
-* Add support for more databases than just postgres and mysql
-* Add a more graceful/robust way to return the primary key when inserting mysql records
+* Add a more graceful/robust way to return the primary key when inserting mysql records?